 I was never married, though it was something like marriage.

 Perhaps I should say that I was married, and he was not.
 We had documents of our joining and a wedding – it was a joyful one – and I thought it was a good sign.
 I remember the way that he looked at me: his grin was wide and his eyes were not veiled that evening; the emotion was genuine.
-But I was a possession, an expedited means to an end which doesn’t preclude the existence of love, or something like love.
+But I was a possession, an expedited means to an end, which doesn’t preclude the existence of love, or something like love.

 Two clergymen from two different faiths presided; they placed my hand in his, blessed the rings on our fingers, gave him permission to take and me, to give.
 We became a unit: the present sweetened, the future unknown.
-And we became something I needed, or so I thought.
-A place of safety.
+And we became something I needed, a place of safety, or so I thought.

 After the ceremony he flitted from friend to friend and I recall feeling alone and the feeling stabbed at me.
 But I told myself he’s happy, he’s sociable, so smile – everything is alright.

 Then there was a honeymoon in the Aegean and even there I sensed it and set it aside.
 There was sun and wind and quiet time after the chaos of a wedding, yet it wasn’t what I envisioned.
 We were together, but already separate.
 He read, while I walked by myself along sandy beaches, noticing couples braving the hours of heat and wind, chatting and cooing in the autumn air approaching.
-And we would sit together on our little terrace, and there was making love efficiently enough, and nightly.
+And we would sit together on our little terrace, and there was making love efficiently enough, and nightly, yet that too had changed, and I set it aside.

 There was silence, an overly generous silence, punctuated with his stories and our laughter.
 And there was an impenetrable wall and I had no knowledge then of walls except my own, unable to scale my own, unaware of the work required to disassemble them.
 What I perceived as patience and time to know each other differently was, I realized later, indifference.